John Earle Sullivan: Detention and FBI interview

-On January 7, Sullivan was reportedly detained by DC Metro police.

 On January 7, Sullivan was interviewed by FBI agents about the shooting.
 Sullivan said he is not affiliated with BLM or antifa, nor with the pro-Trump crowd, although he supports Black Lives Matter.
 When asked about the use of antifa hashtags in his social media posts, he rejected being associated with the group, but has stated that he, along with his group, is anti-fascist.
 He admitted to shouting support during the attack, but claimed he only did these things to "blend in" with the pro-Trump mob.
 His brother, James Sullivan, said that he sent the FBI tips about John Sullivan about a week after the attack.

-On January 13, 2021, an arrest warrant with three counts related to the Washington DC riot was signed by a magistrate judge.
+On January 13, 2021, an arrest warrant with three counts related to the Washington, D.C., riot was signed by a magistrate judge.
 The affidavit was based on work by the Counterterrorism Section of the United States Department of Justice National Security Division and the United States Attorney for the District of Columbia.
 The affidavit stated that Sullivan entered the Capitol's west side by climbing through a broken window.
 He later approached another window and a knocking noise was heard, after which it was broken.
 Sullivan stated, "I broke it.
 My bad, my apologies.
 Well they already broke a window, so you know, I didn't know I hit it that hard.
 No one got that on camera."
 One charge, "40 U.S.C. § 5104(e)(2)(D)", is a specific crime of entering or remaining in the House of Congress without authorization.